 The Journalism Thesis (COMM 289P), a requirement for graduation, is intended as an opportunity for students to showcase their talents as writers and reporters.
-It is also an opportunity to undertake an in-depth critique of an area of journalism in which the author has a special interest.
-Work on the project usually begins during Winter Quarter and continues through Spring Quarter in the form of the class COMM 289P, Master's Project.
+It is also an opportunity to undertake an indepth critique of an area of journalism in which the author has a special interest.
+Work on the project usually begins during Winter Quarter and continues through Spring Quarter in the form of the class Journalism Thesis (COMM 289P).
 Completed master's projects must be submitted to the project adviser no later than the last day of classes in the Spring Quarter.

 The project represents a major commitment of time, research, and writing.
 Although it is not a requirement that the project be published, it must be judged by a member of the faculty to be of a quality acceptable for publication.
 At a minimum, the project should demonstrate the rigor and discipline required of good scholarship and good journalism; it should offer ample evidence of students' ability to gather, analyze, and synthesize information in a manner that goes beyond what ordinarily appears in daily news media.
-The deadline to submit the master's thesis is the last day of classes in Spring Quarter.

-Media Studies Coterminal Master's Program
+Coterminal Master's Program in Communication

-The Department of Communication offers current Stanford University undergraduates a one-year coterminal program with an M.A. subplan in Media Studies specializing in either social sciences or journalism.
+The Department of Communication offers current Stanford University undergraduates the opportunity to apply for a one-year coterminal master's program with an M.A subplan in Media Studies or Journalism.
 This subplan prints on the transcript, but not on the diploma.